 However, this process is different from the derivative benefit strategy noted above.
 If you are a Mexican citizen in the U.S. as a TN, the filing of such a family-based petition for you could create problems when trying to renew your TN visa or extend your status while in the United States.

-Also, Mexican applicants have notoriously long wait times before an immigrant visa number may become available through the family process.
-Applicants residing legally in the U.S. and seeking permanent residence through a family-based petition are often able to apply for their green card through something called “adjustment of status,” which also allows the applicant to apply for U.S. work authorization while the green card is pending.
+Also, Mexican applicants have notoriously long wait times before an immigrant visa number becomes available through the family process.
+Applicants residing legally in the U.S. and seeking permanent residence through a family-based petition are often able to apply for their green card through something called "adjustment of status," which also allows the applicant to apply for U.S. work authorization while the green card is pending.
 However, you can apply for adjustment only if there is an available immigrant visa number.

-Because you are a Mexican citizen, you will likely not be able to adjust any time soon, because of the long wait before a visa number becomes available for you.
+Because you are a Mexican citizen, you will likely not be able to adjust status any time soon, because of the long wait before a visa number becomes available for you.
 Worse, you risk losing both your TN status (because of the dual intent problem) as well as the ability to apply for work authorization through adjustment.
 (Also be aware that simply waiting unlawfully in the U.S. after your TN visa runs out could ruin your chances at adjustment.)